102nd Training Division: Post-war History (1946–1965)

 The division and subordinate elements were inactivated on 31 December 1965.
 Later, when the 102d Army Reserve Command was formed as a regional headquarters for Army Reserve units within the same general area where the 102d Infantry Division had been located, the shoulder sleeve insignia was authorized for wear by units of the 102d ARCOM, such as the military police unit stationed at Richards Gebaur AFB near Belton, Missouri.
-The lineage of the 102d Division is perpetuated by the 102d Training Division.